kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 ### Opening search results

 The ideal user experience is to launch the app directly to the relevant content without any fanfare.
-By the way, Apple uses the speed at which your app launches and displays useful information as one of the metrics to rank search results.
+In fact — it's a requirement — Apple uses the speed at which your app launches and displays useful information as one of the metrics to rank search results.

 In the previous section, you laid the groundwork for this by providing both an `activityType` and a `userInfo` object for your `NSUserActivity` instances.